How Much Training Volume to Do and When to Adjust it

 Our diet and training should complement each other like a happy marriage.
 They’re not too separate components because physiologically energy intake will always impact how much volume you can handle.

 Once you determine a solid base volume for each muscle at your current experience level, you’ll have to adjust based on energy intake.
+A training volume calculator could be good for this.

 We have research showing more progress during diets when volume is reduced (4).
 This shouldn’t be surprising because anyone who’s dieted aggressively knows your energy is lower when calories are restricted.
 You objectively have less fuel coming in and bodyweight is trending downwards, not to mention the increase stress from resisting caloric foods.